alien-csi/alien-csi-hackathon/machinelearning/readme.md

 ## Concept

-We will develop a computer vision tool that will be able to identify images with barnacles in, and report were in the image, and how many there are.
+We will develop a computer vision tool that will be able to identify images with sessile benthic invertebrates in, and report were in the image, and how many there are, and where feasible their basibiont associations.

 * *Austrominius modestus* (barnacle)
 * *Crepipatella dilatata* (gastropod mollusc)